Skip to main content

 The purpose of each of these elements is as below:

-The concentration of particular gas in the environment.
-Here the sensing element is made up of a Tin Dioxide (SnO2) which is, in general, has excess electrons (donor element).
+Gas sensing layer: It is the main component in the sensor which can be used to sense the variation in the concentration of the gases and generate the change in electrical resistance.
+The gas sensing layer is basically a chemiresistor which changes its resistance value based on the concentration of a particular gas in the environment.
+Here the sensing element is made up of a Tin Dioxide (SnO2) which, in general, has excess electrons (donor element).
 So whenever toxic gases are being detected the resistance of the element changes and the current flown through it varies which represents the change in concentration of the gases.

 Electrode: It is a junction where the output of the sensing layer is connected to the Electrode line.
 So that the output current can flow to the required terminal.
 An electrode here is made of Gold (Au –Aurum) which is a very good conductor.

 Tubular ceramic: In between the Heater coil and Gas sensing layer, the tubular ceramic exists which is made of Aluminum oxide (Al2O3).
-As it has high melting point, it helps in maintaining the burn-in (preheating) of the sensing layer which gives the high sensitivity for the sensing layer to get efficient output current.
+As it has a high melting point, it helps in maintaining the burn-in (preheating) of the sensing layer which gives the high sensitivity for the sensing layer to get efficient output current.

 Mesh over the sensing element: In order to protect the sensing elements and the setup, a metal mesh is used over it, which is also used to avoid/hold the dust particles entering into the mesh and prevent damaging the gas sensing layer from corrosive particles.